cheelim1/image-updater/README.md

 ### Optional Inputs
 1. GITHUB_BRANCH= Branch name to update the imageTag in the Github repository.
 If not set, defaults to `main`.

+## Expected Outcome from this Github Action
+1. It will only update the `imageTag` value in the YAML file you targeted.